 Skip to main content

-Workspaces are the units you actually use once an environment exists.
+Workspaces are the units you work in once an environment exists.

 The Default Workspace